PeterJohannsenCMT/nvim-jupyter/README.md

 - **Images**: Saved to temp files with path displayed
 - **Markdown**: Rendered appropriately
 - **Scrolling**: Auto-scrolls to latest output

+## ❓ IPython Doc Lookups and Magics

+- End a symbol with `?` or `??` inside a cell (e.g. `np.linspace?`) to open IPython help in the configured pager split (see `pager` settings in the configuration).
+These lines are ignored by Pyright diagnostics so you can keep them in your code without warnings.
+- Lines starting with `%` are treated as IPython line magics and expanded to `get_ipython().run_line_magic(...)` before execution, so commands like `%time`, `%pip install ...`, or `%who` run as expected when sent from Neovim.

 ## 🏗️ Architecture